 - Look at Spotify Artist pages on the “About” tab.
 Scroll to find “Discovered On”

-- Friends & Other Bands (trade)
+- Friends & Other Artists (trade)

 Social Sharing, Contests, and Calls to Action

 Use Facebook Live to ask all your fans to add your music to their collection real time.
-While you’re at it you could ask them to “Follow” your profile, and then “Share” your focus track on social media.
+While you’re at it you could ask them to “Follow” or “Heart” your profile, and then “Share” your focus track on social media.
 Social media will be your best bet for affecting the viral algorithm.
 And that algorithm is what get’s Spotify curators attention, and potentially unlock the coveted Spotify curated playlists with hundreds of thousands of listeners.
 Come up with other creative ways to promote through social media.

 Tip: About Artist Created Playlists